VladKucherenko/SellEverywhere/Readme.md

 * authorization - jwt;
 * authentication;
+* have a control under profile (update/manage/delete) and ability to autofill by profile info necessary fields of customer/billing/shipping (will works for profile info with default flag) info when user try to make an order
-* browse products by category and its characteristics (dynamic characteristics);
+* browse products by category and its characteristics (dynamic characteristics)/filtering products and their suppliers;
+* viewing available promotional offers that specified by admin (offers will be at the top of products list)
 * adding goods to the cart;
 * view the cart and edit it;
+* record user purchases into the checks;
 * provide payment flow for goods;
-* view the history of purchased goods (records of every purchase will be stored with copying detail info);
+* view the history of purchased goods (records of every purchase will be stored with copying detail info about products/billing/shipping);
 * implement the ability to add comments to the specific product (nice to have);

 ### User use case